exratione/lambda-complex/README.md

 Internal components are built-in Lambda functions that manage the operation of a Lambda Complex application, such as responding to queues backlogs.

+### Lambda Complex Code Wraps Provided Lambda Function Implementations

+Lambda Complex applications can use arbitrary third party Lambda function handler implementations, so long as they are Node.js and have a `package.json` file, because during deployment those implementations are wrapped in Lambda Complex code.

+When the component Lambda function is invoked in a deployed Lambda Complex application, Lambda Complex code runs first to take care of the necessary details - such as retrieving data from an SQS queue, tracking concurrency, and so forth.
+Only then does it pass control to the underlying Lambda function handler.

 ### Coordinator

 The coordinator is a built-in Lambda Complex Lambda function that checks the